-This is a list of problems from the textbook that give you additional practice with the concepts in the course.
+This is a list of optional problems from the Sharpe, DeVeaux, and Velleman textbook.
 Answers are given in the back of the book.
-These problems are not to turn in for a grade; they are for extra practice only.
+These problems are not to turn in for a grade; they are for extra practice should you feel you need it.